It’s time to get real about the one product that can solve like 90% of your curly hair problems.

 Don’t panic.
 This is the good kind of heat.
 Using heat to deep condition can actually help open your cuticle even more, allowing the product to penetrate deeper and really moisturize your hair.
 This is especially great if you’re someone with low porosity hair.
 (Not sure of your hair porosity?
 Check out this post!)

 Some options for applying heat?
-A heat cap (we’re fans of the one’s from Hot Head).
+A heat cap.
 Wrapping a towel around a shower cap is another awesome alternative.

 And if you really want to invest you can sit under a hooded dryer.